 Where your project falls outside the definition of research, it still requires appropriate approval before participants are recruited and/or data is collected.

 All audits undertaken at ELFT are aligned to Trust and directorate assurance priorities, and coordinated by the Trust’s Quality assurance team.
 We do not encourage or support individuals to undertake isolated audits, as our audit programme is linked to change planning processes in each directorate which are tracked and monitored.
 For any queries about audit, please contact email@example.com.

 Quality Improvement (QI)

+We encourage all staff to be involved in improving the way their team works, through quality improvement.
+All QI work at ELFT takes place in teams, so we do not support individuals to undertake QI work on their own.
 There is a process for formal authorisation of QI projects within each directorate – every project is approved by the directorate’s QI forum and has a named project sponsor who is accountable for the work.
-To engage with the QI team, complete the on-line form.
+To find out more about which projects are going on in your directorate/team, and who to contact for support, please visit https://qi.elft.nhs.uk or contact firstname.lastname@example.org.

 Service Evaluation / Development